 Others will go 5-6 weeks and then take an easy week.
 My generic bulking routine, alternates 2 weeks of easy training with 4-6 weeks pushing the weights up I’d probably suggest, on average, taking a full week off from training after every 3 cycles (18-24 weeks) of continuous training.

 Longer cycles of 16-18 weeks are often followed by periods of 5-10 days completely off from training.
-Charlie Francis, sprint coach extraordinaire, often gave his athletes 5 days completely off from training between every 12-16 week block.
+As described in Speed Trap, Charlie Francis, sprint coach extraordinaire, often gave his athletes 5 days completely off from training between every 12-16 week block.
+I found this to be a very effective strategy when I was ice speedskating as well.

 So they’d work up to a new peak over 12 weeks (on a 3 week hard/1 week easy schedule) including their final taper, take 5 days off to recharge and then do it again.
 Yet most people training recreationally think they can go all out year round (bodybuilders are notorious for this).